 I had the leftover salad for dinner – and even though I picked out all the onion the taste was still overpowering – so I could not really enjoy it.

-Next time I visit the Firestone Public House it will be for Happy Hour as I have been told that their Happy Hour is one of the best in town.
+To sum up, I will definitely visit Firestone Public House again.
+Next time, it will likely be for Happy Hour.
+I have been told that their Happy Hour is one of the best in town.

 What has been your experience at the Firestone Public House?
 Any comments on the Firestone Public House Happy Hour?